maluskarhrishikesh/springboot-library-microservice/README.md

 2) Import this project in eclipse as an existing maven project.

-3) Open "application.properties" file and chnage the following entries (give the username and password of your postgres database) -> spring.datasource.url=jdbc:postgresql://localhost:5432/postgres spring.datasource.username=postgres spring.datasource.password=postgres
+3) Open "application.properties" file and change the following entries (give the username and password of your postgres database) ->

+      spring.datasource.url=jdbc:postgresql://localhost:5432/postgres

+      spring.datasource.username=postgres

+      spring.datasource.password=postgres

 3) Build the project using "clean install" , this will download all the dependencies.